lupohan44/GamesHub/README.md

 4. Change plugins' config files from step 3
 5. Rerun step 3

+#### Alpine Docker
+There is a smaller docker image using Alpine Linux, but it does not support the `steamdb` plugin.
+If you opt to use this image, you must disable the `steamdb` plugin in the config file, then you can use the `alpine` tag.

+`lupohan44/games_hub:alpine`

 ## Plugins structure example
    ```
    /var/GamesHub (working directory)